 Losartan is a synthetic oral angiotensin-II receptor (type $AT_1$ ) antagonist.
 Angiotensin II, a potent vasoconstrictor, is the primary active hormone of the renin/angiotensin system and an important determinant of the pathophysiology of hypertension.
-Angiotensin II binds to the $AT_1$ receptor found in many tissues (e.g. vascular smooth
+Angiotensin II binds to the $AT_1$ receptor found in many tissues (e.g. vascular smooth muscle, adrenal gland, kidneys and the heart) and elicits several important biological actions, including vasoconstriction and the release of aldosterone.
+Angiotensin II also stimulates smooth muscle cell proliferation.

-Losartan selectively blocks the $AT_1$ receptor.
+Losartan selectively blocks the AT1 receptor.
 In vitro and in vivo losartan and its pharmacologically active carboxylic acid metabolite E-3174 block all physiologically relevant actions of angiotensin II, regardless of the source or route of its synthesis.